backstage/backstage/.changeset/wicked-weeks-knock.md

 '@backstage/plugin-catalog': patch
 ---

-Allow enties from file locations to be manually refreshed through the UI
+Allow entities from `file` locations to be manually refreshed through the UI